krooth/the-lazy-enterprise-AD/Active Directory Lab Build/Building AD Lab.md

 #### Installing ADDS Role and Features ####
 - Run PowerShell as admin like before
 - **Adding ADDS Services**
+	- We first need to add the Active Directory Domain service:
 		```
 		Install-WindowsFeature -Name AD-Domain-Services -IncludeManagementTools
 		```